 Released in 1986, Tally is one of the first software solutions that originated in India.
 When first released, it was a simple collection of accounting functions.
-Now, it is a cohesive product that allows large companies, small businesses, and conglomerates to plan resources accordingly.
+Now, it is a all rounder product that allows large companies, small businesses, and startups to plan avalible resources systematicly.

-Many new resource planning and accounting software suites are now available in the market.
-With the advent of the internet, it is easy for software providers to sell their product as a downloadable package.
+New accounting software which are currently avalible in the market are better suited for buiness owners accounting needs.
+As internt as became more accesable, it is easy for software providers to sell their product both as online software and offline software.
 Here is a brief introduction to Tally and its various alternatives.

 - Who Should Use Tally?

 - What are Some of the Problems with Tally?